WandilePhinzi/explainable-diabetes-prediction/README.md

 Force Plot: Shows a local explanation for a single prediction, visualizing how each feature contributed to the output.

 # 📈 Results
-The project compares several models (e.g., Logistic Regression, Random Forest, XGBoost) and selects the best performer based on metrics like Accuracy, Precision, Recall, and F1-Score.
+The project compares several models (LightGBoost,XGBoost, Random Forest) and selects the best performer based on metrics like Accuracy, Precision, Recall, and F1-Score.
 The final model achieves robust performance while maintaining a focus on interpretability.

-Best Model: [e.g., Random Forest Classifier]
+Best Model: [LightGradientBoost]

-Accuracy: [e.g., 78%]
+Accuracy: 97%

 Key insights from explainability analysis show that Glucose level, BMI, and Age are consistently the top contributors to the model's predictions.